second-state/blog/content/post/20190703-search-engine-overview.md

 ## Usability - web browser

 Searching via the frontend user interface can be done by simply typing text into the search box.
-Whilst still under heavy development, at present there are three separate public smart contract search engine websites running.
+Whilst still under reasonably heavy development, at present there are three separate public smart contract search engine websites running.

-As mentioned above this product can be used to index as little as one contract; for purpose.
+As mentioned above this product can be used to index as little as one contract.
 However, in order to test the scalability on consumer grade hardware, we have begun indexing the entire Ethereum MainNet.
 At the time of writing, the [Ethereum MainNet Search Engine](https://ethereum.search.secondstate.io/) has:

 * 853,073 contracts indexed,
 * 99 unique ABIs uploaded and